 *All of the following free bet promotions can be obtained by clicking the “Get Bonus” link here at The Game Day.
 The following offers are for new users only. individual sportsbook terms and conditions also apply.

-- TwinSpires Sportsbook: Free bet of up to $1,000 if your first bet comes out as a loss
+- Betfred Sportsbook: First bet is matched up to $1500 if it comes out as a loss

 Additionally, the following betting sites are offering free bets to existing users: